Infrared problem in perturbative quantum field theory: First- and second-order corrections to S-matrix

 \subsubsection{Bounds}

-The technical results presented in this section will be useful in the proof of Theorem~\ref{thm:adiabatic_first_second} regarding the second-order corrections to the modified scattering operator, which is presented in Section~\ref{sec:S_op_mod_second_order_corrections}.
+The technical results presented in this section will be useful in the proof of Part (B) of Thm.~\ref{thm:adiabatic_first_second}, which is presented in Sec.~\ref{sec:S_op_mod_second_order_corrections}.
 We use the family of seminorms in the Fock space introduced in the definition below. \begin{dfn} Consider the scalar model.
 Let $M\in\N_0$, $\delta\geq 0$ and $\Psi\in \cD_1\supset \cD_2$ be such that

 By definition

 where $\alpha$ is a multi-index.
 In an analogous way we define the family of seminorms in the Fock space of QED.
 The corresponding expression for $\|\Psi\|_{\delta,M}$ contains an additional sum over all polarizations of photons and electrons or positrons. \end{dfn}